Ed94/gencpp/Readme.md

 ```

-The design uses a constructive builder sort of AST for the code to generate.
+The design uses a constructive builder API for the code to generate.
 The user is given `Code` objects that are used to build up the AST.

 Example using each construction interface: